pmukanova/HPImap/README.md

 ## Step6: Scale Your Prototype
 I chose to use Azure Databricks for scaling since the data does not need to be pulled regularly.
 The census data gets updated once a year.
-Databricks was the great solution offering cluster with Spark framework comparing to Azure Data Factory which uses GUI to integrate data and do not offer much flexibility.
+Databricks was the great solution offering cluster with Spark API comparing to Azure Data Factory which uses GUI to integrate data and do not offer much flexibility.
 I chose Databricks because it implements a programmatic approach that provides the flexibility of fine-tuning codes to optimize performance.

 Another point to note is, befor pulling the data, I mounted a storage account container to write data and for that we have to give credentials like:
 ```
- `storageAccountName = 'equitymarketstorage'`
+ `storageAccountName = 'censusstorage'`
  `storageAccountAccessKey ='____________________________________________________'`
  `blobContainerName = 'firstcontainer'`
 ```